pseudoincorrect/Bariot/Readme.md

 Bariot is being developed to offer a simple, complete and scalable solution to wide variety of IoT projects.

-Bariot uses the most recent (at year 2022) technologies to create a scalable and cloud agnostic IoT/IIoT platform.
+Bariot uses the most recent (ref 2022) technologies to create a scalable and cloud agnostic IoT/IIoT platform.

 Bariot is opinionated, in the sense that storage and communications technologies are predefined (see COMPONENTS)